Hi and thank you for clicking on The Skipper.

 "No," said Elladan.
 "I think she is telling the truth."

 I sighed.
 "Look this happens from time to time—like a sickness.
-I am in my home doing whatever and them—bam—I'm in this other place.
-One time I was chased by a dragon.
-The next time I was attacked by decayed men outside a burning city.
+I'm in my house doing whatever and then—bam—I'm in this other place.
+One time I was chased by a dragon and another time I was chased by trolls.
 Then—bam—I'm home.
 It's not a big deal.
-Be on your merry way—I'm just passing through."
+Be on your merry way; I'm just passing through."

 Elrohir stared.
 "She makes no sense."

 "Maybe it is the language barrier," said Elladan.
-"I thought I spoke this tongue well, but maybe I am mistaken."
+"I thought I spoke the Common Tongue well, but perhaps I am mistaken."

-"I Skip from here to there," I said, waving my arms about in some attempt to explain things.
+"I Skip from here to there."
+I waved my arms about in some attempt to explain things.
 "I come from a different world.
 I don't know why.
 It just happens.
 I Skip!"

 "You Skip?" said Elladan thoughtfully.
 "Senturiel?"